-Exploration of a new discovery is underway at the Jomaki Ridge Prospect situated within SML 62, 1.50 km south-west of the planned processing plant site at Tuvatu.
-Lion One's Fiji exploration team has discovered significant extensions of a pervasively altered and densely veined zone situated between the contact of volcanic units and the micro-monzonite intrusive.
+On October 12, 2016 the Company announced a new mineral discovery at the Jomaki Ridge prospect inside Tuvatu Mining Lease (SML 62).
+The Jomaki Ridge Prospect situated 1.50 km south-west of the planned processing plant site at Tuvatu.
+Lion One's Fiji exploration team discovered significant extensions of a pervasively altered and densely veined zone situated between the contact of volcanic units and the micro-monzonite intrusive.
 Visible gold has been detected at the surface and in some recently dug trenches.
-Trenching and sampling has begun to test outcrops and near-surface mineralization, with initial rock chip sampling returning results up to 125 g/t Au.
-An extensive NE-SW veinset at Jomaki Ridge is cross cut by additional NS veins which are thought to be extensions of the UR1 and UR 2 Lodes already recognized at Tuvatu.
+An extensive north-east south-west veinset at Jomaki Ridge is cross cut by additional north-south veins which are potentially extensions of the UR1 and UR 2 Lodes already recognized at Tuvatu, and which host a significant percentage of the Tuvatu resource.
+The highest value returned to date from the Jomaki Ridge Prospect was a rock chip sample grading 125 g/t Au.